Many ready-made reading glasses are described as optical quality. You may be wondering, what does optical quality mean and why is it important?

 Here are the facts:

-The range in quality of CR-39 ophthalmic plastic varies from low grade to premium grade and as you would expect visual clarity varies with levels of quality.
+The range in quality of CR-39 optical plastic lenses varies from low grade to premium grade and as you would expect how clearly you can read varies with levels of quality.
+Lens manufacturing standards have a broad range of tolerances.
+For best and healthy reading, lenses should be made to precise optical standards.

 Large batch lens production typical of acrylic and a variety of other polymers commonly used in ready-made readers will not give you the superior optics of premium grade optical lenses.
 These lenses are not optical quality.
 You will not find these lenses in an optical lab and they are not used for prescription lenses in any optical store.
 Read more about lens materials here.